HakaiInstitute/False-Creek-Bioblitz-2022/README.md

 Visual observations from this Bioblitz can be viewed on iNaturalist: https://inaturalist.ca/projects/false-creek-bioblitz-2022

+A subset of specimens were used for DNA Barcoding, the genetic data are available in the Barcode of Life Data System: dx.doi.org/10.5883/DS-FCBB

 See the 'data dictionary' file for a complete description of data variables, units and descriptions.